If you're having a dispute with a neighbour, there are things you can do to try to resolve it including:

 Resolving the boundary dispute

 You should try to resolve a boundary dispute by talking to your neighbour.
-If this doesn't work, you could try:
+If this does not work, you could try:

-- mediation - for example if the boundaries aren't clear
+- mediation - for example if the boundaries are not clear

 - contacting your neighbour's landlord if their home is rented